Volunteering With Us: A Quick Guide

 Vaccinations

+A tetanus vaccination is essential, while Dengue, Hepatitis A, Hepatitis B and Rabies vaccinations are optional.
 There is no risk of yellow fever in Oman, however, there is a certificate requirement if travelling from a country with risk of yellow fever transmission.
-A tetanus vaccination is essential, while Dengue, Hepatitis A, Hepatitis B and Rabies vaccinations are optional.